ikekeku/PPInsight/user_case_profiles.md

 Stella is an undergrad in the last year of her biochemistry major working in a lab that studies PPIs.
 She wants to compare her models to previous work in the literature for her senior thesis.
 Stella wants a streamlined tool that won't take too much time to use since she is already busy with her coursework.
 Her protein knowledge is up to the level of a biochem BS, but she has very little familiarity with code outside of the specialized programs that she uses for computational PPI research.

 Gustav is an industry research scientist.
 He will use the software to author a metaanalysis on computational PPI research.
 He wants a great deal of flexibility and plenty of features and doesn't mind if it takes a while as long as he gets reliable, innovative results.
 He has a PhD in bioinformatics and is very familiar with Python, R, and bash.

+## Maya's user case profiles:
+Patricia is a grad student, she can code to some extent and use libraries available online, but she is not too comfortable with handeling technical issues, data formating, installations and bugs.
+She needs to know proteins affinities but she doesn't know which model is best for her use and she puts off cloning 5 different model and instead perfects her lab appartus, all while while the though of her procrastination in lurcking in the dark corner of her thoughts.
+She wishes to have a tool to determine which model to use so she can resume her anxity in differnt areas.